 CETA Origin Quotas

-The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union (EU) received royal assent on May 16, 2017.
+The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union (EU) was provisionally applied on September 21, 2017.
 Under CETA, Canada and the EU agreed to establish a number of origin quotas to allow for specific quantities of some products to receive preferential tariff treatment if the products meet certain conditions.
 In accordance with CETA, Canada and the EU will process imports of origin quota-eligible products on a first-come, first-served basis.

 Under the Export and Import Permits Act (EIPA) and its regulations, Canada has established permit requirements for all textile and apparel imports under Canadian origin quotas.